Hunting Packs Review may collect a share of sales or other compensation from the links on this page.

-Indeed, the knife comes with a firelight and a sharpening stone, which is rather appreciable!
-With all this little equipment, you can be sure not to miss anything.
+Indeed, the knife comes with firelight and a sharpening stone, which is rather appreciable!
+With all these little equipment, you can be sure not to miss anything.

-This is very reasonable money side.
-It features a molded rubber handle, a sawn black blade, a fire starter, a diamond sharpener and a whistle.
+This is a very reasonable money side.
+It features a molded rubber handle, a sawn black blade, a fire starter, a diamond sharpener, and a whistle.

 Its total length is 25.4 cm and weighs about 317 gr.
 Although the knife is made in China, it is always a good thing to own in your collection.